-Inverness CT v Arbroath
+Inverness CT & Arbroath goalless in play-off semi

 Booking

-Kirk Broadfoot (Inverness CT) is shown the yellow card for hand ball.
+Liam Henderson (Arbroath) is shown the yellow card.

 Post update